pioneer/mlrun-testing/README.md

-# Simple MLRun graph example with multiple outputs
+# Simple MLRun graph example with multiple outputs using Flatten and error catching

-**Step 1:** consumes a single input value, emits multiple values as a generator
+**DataGenerator:** consumes a single input value, emits multiple values as a generator

-**Step 2:** consumes each value from Step 1
+**DataEnricher:** consumes each value from DataGenerator, imitates enrichment and error raising/handling

+**DataFormatter:** last step, imitates final data processing

 # Usage

+Create your `mlrun.sh` from `mlrun.sh.template`, fill it with your values.
+Then run `source mlrun.sh` in order to be able to deploy (not needed for local runs).

 - `python main.py` to run the graph locally
-- `python main.py deploy` to deploy to your Iguazio cluster (you'll need environment variables set, see `mlrun.sh.template` for the details)
+- `python main.py deploy` to deploy to your Iguazio cluster (you'll need environment variables set, see the above)